KoStard/HermesCLI/README.md

 ### Example Extension

-Here's an example of an `extension.py` file:
+Here's an example of an `extension.py` file that you can put to `~/.config/hermes/extensions/example_extension/`:

 ```python
 from hermes.interface.control_panel.base_control_panel import ControlPanelCommand